 The red grape variety comes from Portugal.
-Since 2002, the former name Touriga Francesca may no longer be used due to a lawsuit filed by the French wine lobby and a court order.
+Since 2002, the former name Touriga Francesca may no longer be used due to a complaint by the French wine lobby and a court order.
 Synonyms are Albino de Souza, Esgana Cão Tinto, Tinta Barca, Touriga Frances, Touriga Francesa and Tourigo Francês.
-It must not be confused with the other Touriga varieties or Tinta da Barca, despite the fact that synonyms and morphological similarities seem to indicate this.
+It must not be confused with the other Touriga varieties or Tinta da Barca, despite synonyms and morphological similarities which seem to indicate this.
 It is not a mutation of the white variety Sercial (Esgana Cão).
 According to DNA analyses carried out in 2011, it is a presumably natural cross between Marufo and Touriga Nacional.
 With the same parents the variety Tinta Barroca was created (which is based on only 12 DNA markers; see molecular genetics).